-Vietnamese people tend to value passion over pay.
-They enjoy working on challenging projects, that add value to the company they are part of.
-Showing them that your project is important to you by working closely with your offshore team gives them extra motivation to build outstanding products.
+Spending a few days working with your team, especially in the early stages of an offshore software development project can provide significant insight..
+They enjoy working on challenging projects that add value to the company they are a part of.
+Demonstrating how important your project is to you by working closely with your offshore team gives them extra motivation to build outstanding products.

 6. COMMUNICATE EFFECTIVELY

 However, these types of cultural behaviors are not prominent in highly skilled workers, especially if they have experience collaborating with international companies.
 International software companies have developed a corporate environment based on transparency and mutual respect where different cultures can blend in easily.